Apply digital techniques and artificial intelligence in healthcare.

 Information Systems (introducing information systems, developing information systems - object-oriented principles with Java, modeling information systems - unified modeling language (UML))

-The master's thesis comprises 30 ECTS credits and is carried out during one semester in cooperation with external partners.
-During their thesis, students work on challenging, application-oriented projects.
+o The master's thesis comprises 30 ECTS credits and is carried out during one semester in cooperation with external partner to allow students to get industry experience during their master thesis.
+Students work on challenging, application-oriented projects.
 They are supervised by a lecturer from the master's programme.

 The programme can be pursued full-time or part-time alongside a related professional occupation.
 Both groups of students study together.
 The main difference is the duration of the course.
 The full-time programme generally takes 3 semesters, with 30 ECTS points awarded each semester.
 The part-time programme lasts 5 semesters, with 18 ECTS awarded each semester.